White House defends coronavirus safety measures as another staffer falls ill

 Pence did not wear a mask while visiting coronavirus patients during a recent visit to Minnesota’s Mayo Clinic, noting he was tested frequently for the disease.
 But he later said he should have worn one, saying it carries a symbolic weight as well.

-Additional reporting by Lisa Lambert and Tim Ahmann; Writing by Alexandra Alper and Susan Heavey; editing by Chizu Nomiyama and Jonathan Oatis
+Additional reporting by Lisa Lambert and Tim Ahmann; Writing by Alexandra Alper; editing by Chizu Nomiyama and Jonathan Oatis